sumaia2021/UNO-Card-Recognition/README.md

 The previous stages are repeated in this stage.
 For the camera to detect the cards quickly and precisely, the setup background must be the same (the cards were placed on a black background).

 When utilizing the camera, the command cap = cv.
 VideoCapture(0).
 Whereby selecting 1 this will launch the webcam, while 0 will launch the connected camera (phone).

-For improved detection, the camera has been inverted.
+For improved detection, the camera has been inverted/flipped.